datacraft-Aryan/File-handling/README.md

 # File-handling
-it is a mini project which creates files using CRUD operation - create, read, update and delete.
+it is a mini project which create files using CRUD operation - create, read, update and delete.